lumapps/design-system/demo/angularjs/components/button/doc.md

 ## High emphasis

-Use high emphasis to allow users to quickly identify the main action of the current screen.
+Use high emphasis to help users to identify the main action.
 There should not be more than one high emphasis button in a view.

 <demo-block component="button" partial="emphasis-high"></demo-block>